vanshikas-emipro/doc-test/docs/v13/menu/dynamic-mega-menu.md

--**Step 2:** To assign menu lable to a particular ecommerce category, Go to Configuration > ecommerce categories > select any category.
+- **Step 2:** To assign menu lable to a particular ecommerce category, Go to Configuration > ecommerce categories > select any category.
 You can see the **menu label** field to select from the available menu labels list.

 <img src="./image/dmm6.jpg" alt="" />

--**Step 3:** You can create a new menu label from the eCommerce category as well by typing the name of the label and clicking on create and edit
+- **Step 3:** You can create a new menu label from the eCommerce category as well by typing the name of the label and clicking on create and edit

--**Step 4:** Select the background color and text color of created menu label as per the need.
+- **Step 4:** Select the background color and text color of created menu label as per the need.

--**Step 5:** The menu label will be shown on the website for categories as below.
+- **Step 5:** The menu label will be shown on the website for categories as below.

 <img src="./image/dmm7.jpg" alt="" />